Bluecowz/bluecowblog/content/post/twitch-user-login.md

 ## User Login via Twitch using React

 I was recently working on a project where I wanted to let users login via [Twitch](https://twitch.tv).
 Originally, I was building the project in Django but found the framework too monolithic and it annoyed me.
 So I decided to move the project to React.
-After moving the project I spent at least two hours trying to rebuild the login process.
+After moving the project, I spent at least two hours trying to rebuild the login process.
 I had done it once before and I screwed it up the second time.
 I'm going to write it down so when I forget again I'll be able to check.

 ### Register Your Application With Twitch